51 migrants die after trailer abandoned in San Antonio heat

 U.S. Customs and Border Protection reported 557 deaths on the Southwest border in the 12 months ending Sept.
 30, more than double the 247 deaths reported in the previous year and the highest since it began keeping track in 1998.
 Most were related to heat exposure.

 Spagat reported from San Diego.
-Associated Press reporters Acacia Coronado in Austin, Ken Miller in Oklahoma City and Terry Wallace in Dallas contributed.
+Associated Press reporters Eric Gay in San Antonio, Acacia Coronado in Austin, Terry Wallace in Dallas and Ken Miller in Oklahoma City contributed.